15godzina/15godzina/README.md

-- 👋 Hi, I’m @15godzina
+- 👋 Hi, I’m karol!
-- 👀 I’m interested in ty
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning jak cie wydzibuciac
-- 💞️ I’m looking to collaborate on kguild
-- 📫 How to reach me diskord karol.#1005
+- 📫 How to reach me?
+U can add me as friend in discord! karolson777